Imlerith/mongoDB/README.md

 2. Perform data processing and formatting into a JSON file.
 3. Create a [MongoDB](https://docs.mongodb.com/manual/) database.
 4. Perform queries on the database using the [_pymongo_](http://api.mongodb.com/python/current/tutorial.html) module.

+**In this case, OSM data for the area of Greater London were used.**